 - Response to the Consultative Document of the Financial Stability Board (FSB), ‘Recovery and Resolution Planning for Systemically Important Insurers: Guidance on Identification of Critical Functions and Critical Shared Services’ (16 October 2014)

-- Report on ‘Regulation of Financial Markets: Aims and Methods’ (jointly with Professor Philip Rawlings and Dr Costanza Russo): Industry funded project by Deloitte.
-The Report is to be published in September 2014 after the end of ‘phase two’, which involves dissemination of research findings, public outreach and engagement.
+- Report on ‘Regulation of Financial Markets: Aims and Methods’ (jointly with Professor Philip Rawlings and Dr Costanza Russo): Industry funded project by Deloitte; 2014

-- Provision of feedback to the OECD in preparation of the OECD Report ‘Regulatory Enforcement and Inspections: OECD Best Practice (OECD, 2014) available via the OECD ilibrary.
+- Provision of feedback to the OECD in preparation of the OECD Report ‘Regulatory Enforcement and Inspections: OECD Best Practice (OECD, 2014) available via the OECD library

 - Provision of feedback to the OECD in preparation of policy paper on the ‘OECD Best Practice Principles for the Governance of Regulators’ prepared by the Public Governance and Territorial Development Directorate –Regulatory Policy Committee GOV/RPC (2013) 7/REV (23 October 2013) available via the OECD website.